-Examples of auxiliary apparatus are provided in the PH Occupancy Guidebook as follows: "Auxiliary apparatus: Including wheelchairs, walkers, scooters, reading devices for persons with visual disabilities, equipment added to cars and vans to permit their use by the family member with a disability, or service animals", but only if these items are directly related to permitting the disabled person or other family member to work.
+Examples of auxiliary apparatus are provided in the HCV Guidebook as follows: "Auxiliary apparatus are items such as wheelchairs, ramps, adaptations to vehicles, or special equipment to enable a blind person to read or type, but only if these items are directly related to permitting the disabled person or other family member to work" [HCV GB, p.
+5-30].

-HUD advises COC to further define and describe auxiliary apparatus.
+HUD advises PHAs to further define and describe auxiliary apparatus [VG, p.
+30].